Cancer is second only to heart disease as the leading cause of death in the U.S., causing more than 600,000 American deaths annually.1

-Every cancer insurance policy is different, but most include a lump sum payout after a policyholder is diagnosed with or treated for a covered cancer.
-The money received is in addition to any other insurance benefits and can be used at the policyholder’s discretion to help pay for any medical and non-medical expenses.
+A popular type of cancer insurance provides a lump sum benefit if a policyholder is diagnosed with or treated for a covered cancer.
+The money received is in addition to any other insurance benefit and can be used at the policyholder’s discretion to help pay for any medical and non-medical expenses.

 People faced with a cancer diagnosis have to consider their treatment options.
-As if that isn’t worry enough, cancer treatments and their related costs can put their family’s savings in jeopardy.
+As if that isn’t enough to worry about, cancer treatment and its related costs can put their family’s savings in jeopardy.
 Suddenly, they have to find a way to meet insurance deductibles, coinsurance, and co-payments and pay for “everything else,” such as:

 This can add up to tens of thousands of dollars.
 Having a cancer policy “just in case” can be an invaluable peace of mind…especially if the unthinkable does happen.